Mips2648/jeedom-aiodemo/README.md

 ## how is it working

-I tried to comment as best as I can the example so I suggest you start by opening this file `resources\aiodemod\aiodemod.py` and read the comments.
+I tried to comment the code as best as I can the example so I suggest you start by opening this file `resources\aiodemod\aiodemod.py` and read the comments.
 I you ever wish to implement a asyncio daemon, you can use this example as base.

 You will need 2 extra modules to be put in jeedom package (not yet present in #plugin-template):